makerdao/endgame-docs/misc/glossary.md

 **Active Ecosystem Actors:** Ecosystem Actors that work according to the specifications of Scope Frameworks and receive funding for performing specific projects.

-**Administrative Team:** Team that directly interfaces with SubDAO governance, makes proposals, receives budgets and has governance privileges.

 **[Advisory Council](../maker-core/advisory-councils.md):** Entity that is responsible for the creation and adherence to Scope Frameworks.

 **Advisory Ecosystem Actors:** Ecosystem Actors that perform research and publish advice for the DAO to use in its governance process.